Analysis: What about the workers ... and their share of income?

 That is because surplus countries such as China and Germany held down wages to promote exports, thereby eroding growth and wages in deficit economies such as the United States, where consumers racked up debt to sustain living standards.

-The International Labor Organization's ‘Global Wage Report 2012/13' says the effects of changes in the Labor share on aggregate demand and incomes are ambiguous.
+The International Labor Organisation's ‘Global Wage Report 2012/13' says the effects of changes in the labor share on aggregate demand and incomes are ambiguous.
 But a presumption that wage moderation is always beneficial for economic activity would be misguided.

 "The challenge is to strike a balance between wages and profits and between household consumption, investment and exports.
 The idea that you simply cut wages and growth will follow is a simplistic one," said Patrick Belser, an economist with the Geneva-based U.N. body.